László Sebestyén

-László Sebestyén (born May 22, 1956) is a Hungarian engineer and politician, member of the National Assembly (MP) for Miskolc (Borsod-Abaúj-Zemplén County Constituency IV) between 2010 and 2014.
+László Sebestyén (born 22 May 1956) is a Hungarian engineer and politician, member of the National Assembly (MP) for Miskolc (Borsod-Abaúj-Zemplén County Constituency IV) between 2010 and 2014.

 Sebestyén worked for the North Hungarian Regional Waterworks Ltd. since 1981.
 He became a member of the General Assembly of Miskolc during the 2006 local elections.
-After the 2010 parliamentary election he was appointed a member of the Parliamentary Committee on Sustainable Sevelopment on May 14, 2010.
+After the 2010 parliamentary election he was appointed a member of the Parliamentary Committee on Sustainable Development on 14 May 2010.
 Sebestyén was defeated by Socialist MP László Varga in the 2014 parliamentary election, thus he lost his mandate.